-Below are descriptions of eight courses of my own design.
-The first six I have recently taught at Notre Dame, while the last two represent further areas of pedagogical interest.
+Below are descriptions of nine courses of my own design.
+The first six I have recently taught at Notre Dame, while the last three represent further areas of pedagogical interest.
 Links to the syllabi are provided under the course titles.
 Last Spring (2018), I was awarded the Kaneb Center for Teaching and Learning‘s Outstanding Graduate Student Teaching Award for my role as the principal instructor of Ancient and Medieval Philosophy.

 Ancient Philosophy: Being, Being Alive, and Living Well

 This course surveys a number of authors and topics in ancient Greek philosophy.
 The main authors whose work is investigated are Plato and Aristotle, perhaps the two most influential philosophers in the history of western philosophy.
 Close attention is paid to a number of their pre-Socratic predecessors in an effort to retrieve some of the philosophical culture of Plato’s and Aristotle’s time, a culture that was engaged and criticized by these two philosophical luminaries in the process of creating their own philosophical revolutions.
 The course consists of three units the earlier portions of which are designed to give the student important information about ancient philosophical thought that will make the reading of subsequent material easier and more profitable.
 We begin by investigating questions of being and becoming in pre-Socratic and Aristotelian philosophy.
 From there we will be in a good place to investigate two other topics with which the Greeks were most enchanted, the soul, and the good for the individual and the state.
 The course aims to help students see the nature of the problems that made the philosophical revolutions of Plato and Aristotle a reality and then to explore what it means to be, to be alive, and to live well according to Plato and Aristotle.

 Ancient and Medieval Philosophy